NHK Cup (shogi)

 The NHK Cup, officially the NHK Cup TV Shogi Tournament (NHK杯テレビ将棋トーナメント, enu eichi kei hai terebi shōgi tōnamento), is a professional shogi tournament organized by the Japan Shogi Association and sponsored by Japan's public broadcaster NHK.
+The winner of the tournament is referred to as the "NHK Cup Champion" (NHK杯選手権者, NHK Senshukensha), with the most recent winner (as of March 2026) being Sōta Fujii.

 History

 Formerly known as the NHK Cup Competition Shogi Tournament (NHK杯争奪将棋トーナメント, enu eichi kei hai sōdatsu tōnamento), the 1st NHK Cup was held in 1951 with eight professional shogi players.
 The winner was Yoshio Kimura, who held the Meijin title at the time.
 Prior to 1962, the tournament was broadcast only on the radio, but starting with the 12th NHK Cup (1962), the tournament moved to television.
 The 26th NHK Cup (1976) was the first to be broadcast in color.

 Up until and including the 15th NHK Cup (1965), only Class A professionals were allowed to participate.
 When the number of players was increased from 8 to 16 for the 16th NHK Cup (1966), the tournament became open to other professionals as well.
 The number of players was increased again from 16 to 26 for the 27th NHK Cup (1977) and to its current level of 50 for the 31st NHK Cup (1981).
 In addition, the preliminary tournaments also started with the 31st NHK Cup.

 Women's professionals were allowed to participate for the first time in the 43rd NHK Cup (1993).
 Hiroe Nakai was the first woman to participate in the tournament.
 To commemorate of tournament's 60th anniversary, the number of players was increased to 51 players for the 60th NHK Cup (2010) to allow a second female professional to participate.
 The number of players returned to 50 for the 61st NHK Cup (2011).

 Although tournament games are typically recorded in advance in a closed studio for broadcast at a later date, the final of the 45th NHK Cup (1995) was the first to be held before a studio audience.
 This was repeated again for the final of the 49th NHK Cup (1999).
 The final for the 57th NHK Cup (2007) was the first to be broadcast live.

 To commemorate the tournament's 50th anniversary, the final of the 50th NHK Cup (2000) was held at the Kansai Shogi Kaikan.
 This was the first time that a final was held outside of Tokyo.